Join us for an adventure in flavor!

 • Aromatics – garlic and ginger.

-• Sauce – soy sauce, brown sugar, chicken stock, corn starch, black pepper, and sambal oelek (in its absence, you can substitute a mixture of sriracha, sweet chili sauce and red pepper flakes).
+• Sambal oelek – In its absence, you can substitute a mixture of sriracha, sweet chili sauce and red pepper flakes.

 How to Make Mongolian Ground Beef

-When the meat is browned up, stir in the sauce.
+3. Finish the dish: When the meat is browned up, stir in the sauce.
 Let it simmer for a couple of minutes to allow the sauce to thicken.
+It’s ready to serve!

 Garnish with sesame seeds and green onions, and serve over white rice or your favorite Asian noodles.
 It’s great on our Spicy Asian Noodles.